 (e) Physical Education Requirements.
 School districts and public charter schools must comply with the requirement in OAR 581-022-2263(2)(a) to ensure that each public school student in kindergarten through grade eight will receive physical education throughout the entire school year.
 All other requirements in OAR 581-022-2263 are waived for the 2020-21 school year.

+(f) Identification of Academically Talented and Intellectually Gifted Students.
+The identification of talented and gifted students as required in OAR 581-022-2325 is waived.

 (4) Nationally Normed College Entrance Practice Assessment.
 The requirement established in ORS 329.488 that school districts must make a nationally-normed college entrance practice assessment available to all students in grade 10 who are enrolled in a public school is waived for the 2020-21 school year.